catherinefxia/ucsd-cse8a-w20.github.io/index.md

 ### Regrades

-Mistakes occur in grading.
+Mistakes sometimes occur in grading.
 Once grades are posted for an assignment, we will allow a short period for you to request a fix (announced along with grade release).
 If you don't make a request in the given period, the grade you were initially given is final.

-### Exams

-There are four tests during the quarter and a final exam.
-The tests will be held during discussion sections in weeks 3, 5, 7, and 9.

-The scoring of the tests and final works as follows:

-- The final exam will be split into four sections, roughly corresponding to the material covered by each test, and each worth 25% of your exam score
-- The score you get on each test adds to your final exam score in the relevant category, up to a maximum of 10 out of the 25 points for that section.

-This means that each test can help your final exam score, but you don't lose points forever for a poor grade on a test, it just means you need to do better on that part of the final exam.

-Example: A student scores 50%, 60%, 0%, and 80% on the four tests.
-On the final exam, they score 10/25, 20/25, 20/25, 15/25 on each of the four sections.
-Their final exam score would be (10 + 5) + (20 + 6) + (20 + 0) + (15 + 8) for a total
-of 83/100 on the exam in total.
-Note that on the second part, 20 points earned on the exam and 6 points earned on the in-class test do not give extra credit, they “max out” the score at 25 for that part of the final.

-**Make-up Exams**: There are no make-up exams given.
-If you miss one of the tests, your score for that test is a 0 and you don't earn credit towards that part of the final exam ahead of time.
-Note that this doesn't necessarily impact your final grade, since you can still earn all of the credit on the final exam itself.
-If you get a lower score on the final exam than the average of your test scores minus 15%, you instead earn that score on the final.
-This includes the case where you miss or skip the final exam.
-So if you scored 60%, 70%, 80%, and 90% on the two midterms and skip the final, your final exam grade will be 60%.
-Similarly, if you took the final but only earned a few points and would have earned something lower than 60% overall, you get 60% for your final exam grade instead.

 ### Laptop/Device Policy in Lecture